manio-org/jekyll-now/about.md

 permalink: /about/
 ---

-I write about Computer Science, Food Science, and some other things.

-I am @Wisconsin.
+I reserach, code, and cook @Wisconsin.